eclipse-vertx/vert.x/wsver-0002/core_manual_js.md

 #### Request params

-Similarly to the headers, the request parameters are available using the `params()` function on the request object.
-The return value of the function is just a hash too.
+Similarly to the headers, the request parameters are available as the `params()` function on the request object.
+Again, this is just a JavaScript object (associative array).

 Request parameters are sent on the request URI, after the path.
 For example if the URI was: